digitaltrails/vdu_controls/README.md

 #### Laptop-Panel brightness controls

 Starting with version 2.6, laptop panels are supported for brightness-only control.

-When the  _Settings->vdu_control globals->DDC options->laptop panel_ option is enabled,
+Laptop support is optional and controlled by the  __Settings->vdu_control globals->DDC options->laptop panel__.

-the command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.
+The command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.
+Brightness control is widely available and packaged for many distros.

-Additionally, ``vdu_controls`` will react to laptop brightness-function-keys or inactivity-dimming by using the ``python3-pyudev`` library to monitor udev for _brightness_ events.
+``vdu_controls`` will  react to laptop brightness-function-keys or inactivity-dimming.
+(The ``python3-pyudev`` library is employed to listen for `brigthness` events.)

 #### Technical background